 Founded by the multi-platinum, GRAMMY® Award-winning band, Jars of Clay, and activist Jena Lee Nardella, Blood:Water began as a call to personalize the HIV/AIDS crisis in Africa.

 Blood:Water is an equipping agency that partners with African grassroots organizations to address the water and HIV/AIDS crises.
 We do this by identifying Africa’s hidden heroes and coming alongside their vision for change.
-Through technical, financial, and organizational support, we expand the reach and effectiveness of African civil society organizations and the communities they serve.
+We provide technical, financial, and organizational support so that African civil society organizations have expanded reach and effectiveness in the communities they serve.

 Partnering with Africa to end the water and HIV/AIDS crises